devpython88/nova.h/docs/DOC.md

 Constructor: `NovaList<T>()`

 Methods:
-`has_item(auto it)`: Checks if the `it` valued item is in the list, If your list consists of custom classes and those classes have a `==` operator overload, It will use that overload instead of the default `==` operator.
+`forEach(itFunc(int i, T elem))`:  Use when you need to iterate over a list with both the index and element `has_item(auto it)`: Checks if the `it` valued item is in the list, If your list consists of custom classes and those classes have a `==` operator overload, It will use that overload instead of the default `==` operator.
 `pop_index(int index)`: Removes item at that index `fill(int amount, auto genFunc)`: Takes a amount and a lambda/function, The function should take a `int i` parameter for the index, All it does it add the return value of the function to the array `amount` amount of times.